garrett-sutton/garrett-sutton.github.io/_posts/2024-7-4-wednesday-nights.md

 ## what is this?
-From fall 2022 through spring 2023, Grace and I regularly attended an hour long talk each Wednesday night with Father Enan at Saint Maria Goretti.
+From fall 2022 through spring 2023, Grace and I regularly attended an hour long talk on Wednesday night with Father Enan at Saint Maria Goretti.
 Each week of the month had a different flavor - an element of the Faith, a random Catholic topic from